 Visitors to the bird table: great tit, sparrow, blackbird, blue tit, dunnock, coal tit, greenfinch, marsh tit, long-tailed tit, chaffinch, goldfinch, nuthatch, bullfinch, linnet, pheasant, magpie, great-spotted woodpecker, lesser-spotted woodpecker, robin, jay, collared dove, redwing, red-legged partridge, moorhen, sparrowhawk, siskin, yellowhammer.

 Around the garden, grassland and woodland: tawny owl, barn owl, kingfisher, wren, mallard, swallow, heron, rook, greenwoodpecker, crow, buzzard, cuckoo, chiffchaff, jackdaw, song thrush, raven, mistle thrush, wood pigeon, blackcap, stock dove, herring gull, treecreeper, woodcock, lapwing, canada goose, grey wagtail, hobby, house martin, black-headed gull, garden warbler, pied wagtail, goldcrest, fieldfare, willow warbler, peregrine falcon, spotted flycatcher.

 Roe deer, rabbit, badger, brown hare, grey squirrel, red fox, greater horseshoe bat, natterer's bat, common pipistrelle bat, brown long-eared bat, mole, dormouse.

 Small skipper, grizzled skipper, green veined white, large skipper, wall, small copper, peacock, silver washed fritillary, common blue, small tortoiseshell, holly blue, painted lady, meadow brown, red admiral, ringlet, comma, gatekeeper, orange tip, clouded yellow, brimstone, marbled white.

-Glow worm, dragonfly, damselfly, common frog, common toad, smooth newt, common lizard, grass snake.
+Glow worm, dragonfly, damselfly, common frog, common toad, smooth newt, common lizard, grass snake, slow worm.

 'The wild beauty of Lower Clunkamoor Cottage has been absolutely stunning and the abundance of wildlife is breathtaking.'